kisudsoe/personal_analysis/README.md

 As the result, every instances of M6G are around 10% (-\$3.35) cheaper than those of M5A service (See details at [Amazon M6G](https://aws.amazon.com/ec2/instance-types/m6/?nc1=h_ls)).
 Additionally, direct comparison among the instances having 64 vCPUs and 256 MiB also shows M6G is the most cost-effective service (**Fig 4**).
+The fact maximum capacity of M5A service is larger and the M6G have smaller instance means that the M5A and M6G services are targeting slightly differ.

 ![](figs/Fig4.png)